Team-Fungi/Data-Analysis/README.md

 # Data-Analysis

-Steps taken
+Files contain:
-1. Collecting the data
+Cleaning: Collecting and cleaning the data [COMPLETE]
-2. Cleaning the data
-3. Analyzing the data
-4. Interpreting results and applying them to the data
+Analysis: Analyzing the data, interpreting results and applying them to the data [NOT YET COMPLETE, STILL OPEN QUESTIONS LEFT]